-All this says to me how blind we become by what we think we know blinds us from deeply appreciating what we don’t know.
-Knowledge is a two edged sword; it empowers us to overcome many obstacles, yet the arrogance of knowledge simultaneously blind-sides us.
-Overcoming petty obstacles creates what often turn out to be larger obstacles — the law of unintended consequences.
+Our belief in what we think we know blinds us from deeply appreciating what we don’t know.
+Knowledge is a two edged sword.
+It empowers us to overcome many obstacles, yet the arrogance of knowledge simultaneously blindsides us.
+Overcoming small obstacles actually creates what often turns out to be larger obstacles — the law of unintended consequences.
 Knowledge gives us a false sense of security.
-Despite being extremely limited, it gives the beholder the illusion that he or she truly knows.
+Despite being extremely limited, it gives us beholders the illusion that we truly know.
 This begs the question, “How do we know what we know is truly so?”
 That is what makes chapter 71 an effective test of self-honesty… To know yet to think that one does not know is best; Not to know yet to think that one knows will lead to difficulty.
 Of course, one has to take the test as rigorously as possible to make a passing grade.

 We seem to assume we can find solutions that will finally result in a ‘happiness ever after’ land of milk and honey.
 That fantasy is certainly a hallmark in Western religion.
 Such wishful thinking doesn’t conform to nature’s reality; it is instead what nature intends for us to perceive life.
 You might say that optimism is an emergent property of a bio-hoodwink.
 (See Tao As Emergent Property and How the Hoodwink Hooks.)
 Our species can’t afford to indulge in this species-centric fantasy much longer.
-No worries though… “groan”… circumstance bring us to maturity!
+No worries though… As chapter 51 says, Circumstances bring us to maturity!

 “We’re eliminating large predators very quickly around the world,” says wildlife biologist Michael Soulé of the Wildlands Network, who works out of Paonia, Colo.
 “It’s estimated that 90 percent are already gone.”